-Bayern sign Scotland's Kerr from Rangers Women
+Bayern sign Scotland's Kerr from Rangers

 Bayern Munich have signed Scotland midfielder Sam Kerr from Rangers, with the 24-year-old agreeing a three-year contract with the German champions.

-Kerr moved to Rangers from Scottish champions Glasgow City in 2020 and helped her new club wrest the title away from her former one last season.
+She moved to Rangers from Scottish champions Glasgow City in 2020 and helped them wrest the title away from her former club last season.

-This term, she made 39 appearances, scoring eight goals, as Rangers finished third but won the League Cup.
+Kerr made 39 appearances, scoring eight goals, this term as Rangers finished third, but won the League Cup.

-Kerr is delighted to be joining "one of the biggest clubs in the world".
+She is delighted to be joining "one of the biggest clubs in the world".

-"It's Bayern Munich - it's an opportunity that I couldn't turn down," she told Bayern Women's website.
-"The quality of players here is amazing."
+Kerr, who expressed her "love" for Rangers after "an incredible three years", told Bayern Women's website: "It's Bayern Munich - it's an opportunity that I couldn't turn down.

-Kerr, who has 14 Scotland caps, has won five Scottish titles in the past seven years and was Scotland's 2022 women's player of the year.
+"The quality of players here is amazing.
+I've played big teams before in the Champions League and I think I can gain the experience here to go further.

-Her last game came in Sunday's 2-0 Scottish Cup final defeat by Celtic, surprisingly starting on the bench, with manager Malky Thomson explaining pre-match that she had an injury that meant she would not last the whole 90 minutes at Hampden.
+"I'm an energetic player who gives everything for the team.
+I'm hungry, I work hard and like to get stuck into every tackle.
+I'm that typical Scottish player."

-Kerr, who expressed her "love" for Rangers after "an incredible three years" at the club, said Bayern would be getting "a typical Scottish player" who likes "to get stuck into every tackle".
+Capped 14 times by Scotland, Kerr has won five Scottish titles in the past seven years and was Scotland's 2022 Women's Player of the Year.

 Bayern technical director Francisco De Sa Fardilha, whose side have qualified for the Champions League group stage after pipping Wolfsburg to the title, is delighted to sign such an "ambitious" player.